Vanille-N/meander.typ/docs/main.typ

 = Advanced techniques

 #table(columns: (1fr, 1fr), stroke: none)[
-  Here is a way to achieve text that follows a special shape.
+  Here is a way to achieve a complex outline:
   ```typ
   #context meander.reflow[
     // Draw a half circle of empty boxes